 Polished floors only require you to mop the area with a ph-neutral polished concrete cleaner which should be able to remove pretty much any stain.

 Painted floors require you to be a little more careful with your cleaning methods.
-Any acidic cleaning chemicals could end up damaging the paint, so it is best to just mop the floor with an all-purpose cleaner and then rinse the area with water afterwards.
+Any acidic cleaning chemicals could end up damaging the paint, so it is best to just mop the floor with an all-purpose cleaner and then rinse the area with water afterward.

 Staying on top of maintenance issues like floor stains in one of your rental properties can be a big hassle for a property owner who lives a busy life.
 That’s why working with a company like Blueground can be so helpful.
 We engage with tenants for you and handle the hassles of tenant relations and maintenance problems while you get to enjoy your additional income.